Taking Up Space (A Black History Month Post)

 Sojourner took up space by standing tall, by opening her arms, and by using her powerful, persuasive voice to bring awareness to the injustices of her people and of others.
 She spoke out about the rights of liberated slaves.
 About the rights of women.
 She spoke about making prisons more humane and abolishing capital punishment.
 She once warned that if anyone tried to stop her, she “would rock the United States like a cradle.”
 One of the most powerful of Minter’s vertical paintings shows a naked slave man’s back alight with horizontal scars, which look (my daughter was quick to point out) like cursive writing in blood.
 The image is accompanied by the phrase, “In Slavery Time, when Words seemed weaker than whips,” but it is offset by the picture on the opposite page, which shows a crowd captivated by one of Sojourner’s speeches.
 Words—especially those reaped from the experience of oppression—can become the most powerful of tools.

 We must teach our children to look for the light inside each other.
 We must encourage our children to celebrate their own unique presence, and we must teach them to create room for those who might need more allowance to find their own light, to direct that light out into the world, and to assume their own powerful space.

 Did you enjoy this post?
 Make sure you don’t miss any others!
 Enter your email on the right hand side of my homepage, and you’ll be guaranteed to receive a new post in your inbox 3-4 times a month.
 Plus, follow me on Facebook (What To Read To Your Kids), Twitter (@thebookmommy), and now Instagram (@thebookmommy), where I regularly post articles and updates on what my kids are reading to themselves.

 Book published by Roaring Book Press.
 All opinions are my own.
-Amazon.com affiliate links support my book-buying habit and contribute to my being able to share more great books with you–although I prefer that we all shop local when we can!
+Amazon.com affiliate links are above, although I prefer that we all shop local when we can!